|

 -

 can be paired with both white or red meats.
-It's quite good now.
+It's quite drinkable now,

 Lots of woodsy, oaky notes.
 The acidity is crisp, giving the wine